ManiacalLabs/BiblioPixel/doc/tutorial/projects/project-sections.rst

     A dictionary of aliases that are expanded in ``typename`` fields to save repetition in Project files.

+``colors``
+    A dictionary of named Colors.
+Colors can be named in many ways - see the section on Color Fields later.

 ``numbers``
     Selects between plain old Python lists and faster, more powerful ``numpy`` lists.